Lock picking: Canada

-(b) is guilty of an offence punishable on summary conviction."
+(b) is guilty of an offense punishable on summary conviction."

 Some provinces require a license to carry lock picks.
 Unlike most laws in Canada, the onus is on the defendant to prove that they have a legal purpose to use the lock picks.
 Similar to some drug trafficking offenses, this may be automatically applied if possession is discovered, though corroborating evidence is needed to support these charges.
 Hobbyist use and indications thereof should constitute reasonable doubt, though the defendant must prove legal purposes, the crown must still indicate the charges are reasonable given the circumstances.
 For example, the discovery of lock picks in a dwelling house in absence of other indications of burglary are not grounds for this charge.
 It is not uncommon for hackathon events in Canada to have lock picking challenges, and this would constitute a reasonable and legal reason for possession.

 Germany

 There is no law or regulation on lock picking, so it is legal as long as one has permission from the owner of the lock to pick the lock in question.
 Lock picking tools can be freely bought and sold.
 There are several clubs where lock picking is practiced as a sport.
 Lock picking has also become a popular part of geocaching in Germany.
 There are also lock picking workshops at geocaching events.